Advanced & Defensive Driving Courses Newcastle

 * Driving and road safety is our passion

-* Each customer is assigned s personal account manager
+* Each customer is assigned a personal account manager

 For all our bespoke driving courses in Newcastle, we provide training on a range of roads and different areas, which can include:

 Motorway training – The closest motorway to Newcastle is the A194(m), which is linked via the A1 and the A182 from either side of the city.
 Motorway training is vital if you are using fast, busy motorway routes regularly or if you are now having to use motorways for work purposes when you may have been avoiding them previously.
-Motorway travel is statistically one of the safer routes to use, but with the added speed and extra vehicles on the road, they can be worrying.
-We teach several car control systems that help specifically with motorway driving, such as IPSGA – information, planning, speed, gears and acceleration, which will help with your forward planning and understanding of motorway driving.
-Knowing how to enter and exit busy motorway junctions at the correct speed and staying composed in heavy traffic are essential skills that can be easily learned with our range of driving courses.
+Motorway travel is statistically one of the safest routes to use, but with the added speed and increased number of vehicles on the road, it can be concerning.
+We teach several car control systems that specifically aid with motorway driving, such as IPSGA – information, planning, speed, gears, and acceleration – which will enhance your planning and understanding of motorway driving.

-Urban Training – Newcastle is a city that is set on the River Tyne.
-The A617 to the east travels all the way into Gateshead across the Tyne Bridge, and the many urban routes, such as the A186 and the A189, have seen many accidents when they should have been avoided with much better urban driving skills.
+Urban Training – Newcastle is a city situated on the River Tyne.
+The A617 to the east extends all the way into Gateshead across the Tyne Bridge, and the many urban routes, such as the A186 and the A189, have seen numerous accidents that could have been avoided with improved urban driving skills.
 Busy urban routes will always be accident-prone due to the frustrations that rush hour traffic brings.
-Still, better all-around observations, plenty of patience and showing other drivers of your intentions with good indication timings can be the difference between being caught up in an accident or arriving safely at your destination.
-Many urban drivers who use inner-city routes often can get frustrated with traffic build-up; looking out for cyclists and pedestrians is vital.
-Most accidents in urban settings happen around traffic light junctions and roundabouts, and in many cases, this is down to impatience and not understanding the actions of other drivers, so a small amount of extra driver training can help you to become much more observant and hopefully avoid many minor accidents.
+Still, better all-around observations, plenty of patience, and showing other drivers your intentions with good indication timings can be the difference between being caught up in an accident and arriving safely at your destination.
+Many urban drivers who use inner-city routes often become frustrated with traffic buildup; looking out for cyclists and pedestrians is vital.
+Most accidents in urban settings occur around traffic light junctions and roundabouts, and in many cases, this is due to impatience and a lack of understanding of other drivers’ actions.

 During a session, we typically look at: